Rancho Estates, Long Beach, California

-Rancho Estates is a neighborhood in Long Beach, California.
-It was designed by Cliff May and Chris Choate and completed between 1953 and 1954.
-The neighborhood was built by developer Ross Cortese, who also developed nearby Rossmoor and Leisure World.
+Rancho Estates, also known as Lakewood Rancho Estates, in Long Beach, California, is a neighborhood of homes built between 1953 and 1954.
+Designed by architects Cliff May and Chris Choate, it was the largest tract designed by May, who became well known for his California ranch style houses.
+The neighborhood of three- and four-bedroom houses was built by developer Ross Cortese, who also developed nearby Rossmoor and Leisure World.
 There are 700 homes in the neighborhood.